Find information per region

 In turn, and in accordance with Article 37 of the GDPR, the Ministry of Justice appointed a single Data Protection Officer for the bodies under its responsibility, including IGFEJ, I.P. (vide Legislative Order No 5643/2018 of 7 June 2018).

 It is the responsibility of the case judge to decide on access to and transmission of personal data in judicial proceedings.
-The case judge shall take this decision in accordance with procedural laws applicable to the specific case and with the GDPR, as follows: processing of personal data by courts allows the application of the Regulation to be restricted to specific operations and to procedures to be followed (Article 23(1)(d) and (f) of the GDPR); the control authority may not control processing operations carried out by courts in the performance of legal duties (limitation laid down in Article 55(3) of the GDPR).
-The appeals process provided for in national procedural law shall apply to legal decisions on the matter.
+The case judge is responsible for taking this decision in accordance with procedural laws applicable to the specific case and with the GDPR, as follows: processing of personal data by courts allows the application of the Regulation to be restricted to specific operations and to procedures to be followed (Article 23(1)(d) and (f) of the GDPR); the control authority may not control processing operations carried out by courts in the performance of legal duties (limitation laid down in Article 55(3) of the GDPR).
+The appeals process provided for in national procedural law applies to legal decisions on the matter.

 Citius